 Like many travellers Colombo had never really been on my radar as a must see destination, but a short visit here changed my mind and opened my eyes to what an amazing city Colombo really is, and why more backpackers should make it a part of their gap year itinerary.

-Colombo has not had the greatest of reputations for a long while now, and many travellers have simply ignored it or used it as a convenient stop to get through as quickly as possible on their way to exploring the rest of this amazing country, and I have to admit that the stereotype had probably affected my opinion of the Sri Lankan capital before I even arrived.
+Colombo has not had the greatest of reputations for a long while now, and many travellers have simply ignored it or used it as a convenient stop to get through as quickly as possible on their way to exploring the rest of Sri Lanka, and I have to admit that the stereotype had probably affected my opinion of the Sri Lankan capital before I even arrived.
 Like most backpackers I didn’t think there would be much to see and do, I was too excited to get out and explore Sri Lanka’s many attractions and I just thought Colombo would be a convenient hub to fly into.

 How wrong I was.

 On first impression I’ll admit that on paper at least there isn’t an awful lot to like about Colombo.
 Like many Asian cities it is crowded and congested, and in many parts still quite run down.
 There are so many building sites and development work being done you would even be forgiven for thinking that large parts of the city are being sponsored by Nippon Concrete.
 It does not have the urgency of Delhi, the charm of Kuala Lumpur or the vibrancy of Bangkok, and it isn’t filled with ancient temples, UNESCO world heritage sites or layers upon layers of cultural idiosyncrasies to the same extent that other cities in the region have.

 Yet that seemingly dull facade belies a great city that is simply bursting to get out of the starting gate and compete with it’s more famous and cosmopolitan neighbours.